KeriYuu/Wakey-Wakey/README.md

 - **Correction View**: Adjust the key points of the animated text at specific frames.
 Click on the right arrow for the next step.
 - **Refinement View**: You may refine the animation by adjusting the glyph's control points and configuring the algorithm’s parameters.

-You can check the logs on the backend to monitor the generation progress.

 ## Key Components

 1. **Driving Animation Key Point Extraction**: The project first extracts key points from the given GIF using a pre-trained [First-Order Motion Model (FOMM)](https://github.com/AliaksandrSiarohin/first-order-model).
 2. **Key Point and Text Control Point Alignment**: The extracted key points are then aligned with the control points of the text to generate the animated text.

+The final output is a GIF that animates the input text according to the movements in the input GIF.

+## Performance
+An automatic generation takes around 300ms/frame (CPU: Intel i7 4.9 GHz).
+You can check the logs on the backend to monitor the generation progress.

 ## Additional Notes
 ```bibtex